 The user interface will display the name on the welcome screen, as shown above.
 The description is used as the description of the model on the next screen.

-You can set the image that will appear in the user interface by adding the following markup:
+You can set the image that will appear on the model and the image for the model group by adding the following mark up:

 '''

-[Image("UserModel.ImageFileName.png")]
+[Image("UserModel.ImageFileName.png", "UserModel.GroupImageFileName.png")]

 '''